Eetami/marvelcdb-cli/README.md

   1 × Shield Spell (Wave #4 The Mad Titan's Shadow #61)
 ```

-Print a popular deck in packs by aspect:
+Print a popular decklist in packs by aspect:

 ```console
 $ mcdbcli -l 13922 -p